pychuang/ll-api/doc/source/guide-participant.rst

 #.
 Sign up

 	#.
 If you  take part in CLEF `Register at CLEF <http://clef2015-labs-registration.dei.unipd.it/>`_
 	#.	`Register with the lab <http://living-labs.net:5001/user/register/>`_.
-You can do this at any moment until the test phase begins.
+You can do this at any moment.
 	#.
 Sign and send the lab the agreement form.
 You will receive a link to this form.
 	#.
 Sign up for individual sites (use-cases) you want to obtain data for.
 You will receive a link by email to do so.